Black Friday → 40% OFF Annual Plans

 A strategic mindset

 Every sales analyst needs to have a good understanding of both the little details and the big picture.
 He or she should understand how the minutiae of your business impact the bigger picture.
-Furthermore, he or she should know which strategies can be implemented to push your business forward effectively.
+Furthermore, they should know which strategies can be implemented to push their business forward.

 Excellent software skills

 Your sales analyst must be comfortable using a range of software.
-He or she must be able to use business intelligence software effectively, and the best sales analysts can make the most of other tools to create clear, effective reports.
+He or she must be able to use business intelligence software, and the best sales analysts can make the most of other tools to create clear reports.
 Overall, great IT skills are a must for any sales analyst.

 General business acumen